thoughtspot/ts_rest_api_and_tml_tools/deployment_scripts/README.md

 1. Download all the files in this GitHub sub-directory to your machine (they do not use any of the other files in the wider repository).

-2. Install the latest versions of the 'thoughtspot_tml' and 'thoughtspot_rest_api-v1' modules from pip:
+2. Install the latest versions of the 'thoughtspot_tml' and 'thoughtspot_rest_api-v1' modules from pip

     pip install thoughtspot-rest-api-v1 --upgrade
     pip install thoughtspot-tml --upgrade